 How Can Your Local Courthouse Go Digital?

-A digital transformation is inevitable for municipalities in the United States.
+A digital transformation is inevitable for municipalities in the United States, and now is the time to begin the transition in your municipality.

-Here are some of the ways you can prepare for going digital:
+Here are some of the ways you can prepare to go digital:

-Bills like the American Rescue Plan and the Infrastructure Investment and Jobs Act are posed to distribute billions directly to municipal governments.
-In addition to funds being spent on resilient physical infrastructure, billions are also being granted towards better digital infrastructure.
+Bills like the American Rescue Plan and the Infrastructure Investment and Jobs Act are posed to distribute billions directly to municipal governments pockets.
+In addition to funds being spent on building resilient physical infrastructure, billions are also being granted towards better digital infrastructure to ensure equal opportunity online.
 Consider applying for grants for improved broadband internet, so that your courthouse can leverage high-speed internet for virtual court and digital applications.

 To learn more about how recent federal legislation will impact your local government, read on in the American Rescue Plan: What It Means for Local Government and How the Infrastructure Bill Will Impact Your Municipality guides.